OmniSharp/omnisharp-atom/README.md

 - Open the root of your solution within Atom
 - Press Ctrl-Alt-o - this starts the OmniSharp server

+When the flame icon in the bottom left corner turns green, the server has started!

+# Features

-- Ctrl-Alt-D - Go to definition
+- `ctrl-F12` Go to definition
+- `shift-F12` Find usages
+- Completions appear as you type.
+To select an item, press the TAB key.
 - Enjoy!

-Completions appear as you type.
-To select an item, press the TAB key.